cea-hpc/modules/doc/source/module.rst

  If set to **1**, register exact version number of modulefiles when saving a collection.
-Elsewhere modulefile version number is omitted if it corresponds to the implicit or explicitly set default version.
+Elsewhere modulefile version number is omitted if it corresponds to the explicitly set default version and also to the implicit default when **config** option *implicit_default* is enabled.

 **MODULES_COLLECTION_TARGET**